sydni/workshop/README.md

 A `route` object is simply a javascript object with `component` and `title` properties. `component` is the name of the component that should show up initially, and `title` will be the text that shows up in the navigation bar at the top of the screen.

 Right now, let's simply keep our Hello World! messages as the initial route, and have our app show that on startup.
-This'll also be a nice oppurtunity to refactor a bit - move the `Hello World!` message and assorted text components to a separate class (in the same file for now), call it anything you like (except for `GoingNative`, of course - you're keeping that class).
-Then you empty out the `GoingNative` class, and all you'll have the render function return is a `<NavigatorIOS .. />` component with the appropriate prop values passed in.
+This'll also be a nice oppurtunity to refactor a bit - move the `Hello World!` message and assorted text components to a separate class (in the same file for now), call it anything you like (except for `GoneNative`, of course - you're keeping that class).
+Then you empty out the `GoneNative` class, and all you'll have the render function return is a `<NavigatorIOS .. />` component with the appropriate prop values passed in.

 Also, maybe add a bit of flexbox styling - this should be pretty straightforward by now.